marlonbale/Airflow_Project/README.md

 3. Load: Once the data is ready and cleaned the goal is to store it in a structural format such as a csv file or a databse.

 Airflow and DAG:
 Airflow could be considered and workflow orchestration tool where you can build, schedule and monitor data pipleines.
 Workflow here basically means the sequence of every task.
 In Airflow it is known as a DAG.
-As a visual representation f the workflow for an ETL process.
+As a visual representation of the workflow for an ETL process.
 It defines the order in which different tasks are executed.
 Each task performs a specific job in the ETL process.

 ## Dependencies and Tools: